Zuri (concept design)

 September 2017 saw the first sketch of the of the hybrid-electric VTOL passenger aircraft.
 In May 2018, the first subscale prototype was made to validate their aircraft design.
 In August 2018, a larger subscale prototype was made and flown.
 May of 2019 saw the testing of components for their one-seater prototype.
 In September 2019, wind tunnel testing was performed on a subscale aircraft model.
 Currently, the company is building a one-seat technology demonstrator.

-Specifications for the Zuri include carrying four passengers, able to travel a range of 700 km (435 miles) in less than three hours, has a maximum cruise altitude of 3,700 m (over 12,000 ft), has eight propellers for VTOL flight, one turboprop for forward flight, has a hybrid-electric powertrain and has retractable tricycle-wheeled landing gear.
+Specifications for the Zuri concept design include carrying four passengers, able to travel a range of 700 km (435 miles) in less than three hours, has a maximum cruise altitude of 3,700 m (over 12,000 ft), has eight propellers for VTOL flight, one turboprop for forward flight, has a hybrid-electric powertrain and has retractable tricycle-wheeled landing gear.

 Zuri is a VTOL airplane.
 Zuri has eight electric motor with big rotors.
 Having less rotors would be dangerous, having more would reduce efficiency.
 Wings allow us much faster and cheaper flight compared to copters.
 The upward lift on the wings means we can switch the VTOL system off during the horizontal flight.
 A single engine for the horizontal flight brings high efficiency and low energetic demands.